kevinmatthes/routines/README.md

 ## Software Requirements

-The minimal software requirements for this repository are listed in the following.

 | Requirement       | Type          | Role                                  |
 |:------------------|:-------------:|:--------------------------------------|
 | `ar`              | application   | create and update static libraries    |